JuanIrache/dji-srt-viewer/README.md

 ## TODO

-- merge more than one srt?
-Concat and sort by date just in case
 - Show initial screen with instructions, load and sample buttons
 - Show warning in initial screen instead of
 - Review why the H sign appears with bad data (some gopro samples in gpx)